 Two animated gifs of different length that run simultaneously.
 This might pass as a novel, time-tensed concept.
 The cartoony content, however, would prevent it from being regarded as “modern art” in the rarefied sense.

 Snail Pipe (1983)

 A series of pencil drawings I made as an undergraduate at Memphis State University.
 (They are significantly larger than this gif.)
 This is my first attempt at biomorphism.
 The idea was inspired by Rene Magritte’s The Treachery of Images, whose bottom caption read: Ceci n’est pas une pipe, or “This is not a pipe.”
 I wrote this infamous French phrase on the last drawing.

-During this time, I was fully immersed in European and American Modernism, and inspiration shows up in different studio classes in different ways.
-I saw myself as a processor of information and not someone working in or stealing from a dead style.
+During this time of my life, I was fully immersed in European and American Modernism, and inspiration shows up in different studio classes in different ways.
+I saw myself as a processor of information and not as someone working in or stealing from a dead style.
 Truly I never had a style, although many were assigned to my work by others.

 Eye Browse (1996)